Top 7 Health Concerns for Boomers

 - Diabetes.
-Many boomers who are overweight and aren't physically active risk developing type 2 diabetes.
-If you have diabetes, you face numerous health problems that could affect your kidneys, nerves, feet and eyes, as well as other risks, such as heart disease.
+Many boomers who are overweight and aren't physically active risk developing Type 2 diabetes.
+If you have diabetes, you face numerous health problems that could affect your kidneys, nerves, feet and eyes, as well as an increased risk for heart disease.

-Like many age-related diseases, you can minimize the impact of diabetes through lifestyle and diet changes.
+Like many age-related diseases, you can minimize the impact of diabetes through lifestyle and diet.

 - Caregiver stress.
 Many baby boomers find themselves taking care of children and aging parents.
-Sometimes, this feeling of being caught in the middle leads to depression and anxiety, says Dr. Zarate Kolp.
+Sometimes, this feeling of being caught in the middle leads to depression and anxiety, Dr. Zarate Kolp says.
 She recommends talking to your primary care physician for resources to help you.

 - Respiratory diseases.
 Baby boomers suffer from various respiratory problems, including chronic obstructive pulmonary disease, or COPD, which often causes conditions such as emphysema and chronic bronchitis.
 Depending on the type of respiratory disease, medications can help control the symptoms.

 Christina Zarate Kolp, MD is a family medicine specialist at University Hospitals Amherst Primary Care.
-You can request an appointment with Dr. Zarate Kolp or any other doctor online.
+You can request an appointment with Dr. Zarate Kolp or any other University Hospitals doctor online.